For the 2-Day Finance for Non-Financial Managers course visit:

 This article has introduced some of the key financial concepts that business managers need to understand to ensure a high chance of their business’s survival and success.
 The concepts will be discussed in a forthcoming course from the ECT called: Finance for Non-Financial managers.
 For more details of the course, please contact [email protected]

-Dr Permjit Singh (www.permjitsingh.com) is a corporate finance consultant and former corporate treasurer, who also lectures on international finance and bank financial management.
-He is the tutor for the forthcoming course Finance for Non-Financial managers from the European Centre of Technology (ECT).
+Dr Permjit Singh is a corporate finance consultant and former corporate treasurer, who also lectures on international finance and bank financial management.

 The Finance for Non-Financial Managers course will explain and demonstrate concepts that individuals at all levels of the business need to understand, in order to ensure their organisation’s survival and long-term success.

-To find out more about the 2-Day Finance for Non-Financial Managers course, and reserve your place visit:
+To find out more about the 2-Day Finance for Non-Financial Managers course, which takes place regularly at the University of London, please visit: